 Effective Team Planning

-Planning is a valuable teamwork skill.
 But a good plan is alive, flexible and built to capture and track the actual project path as well as crystallizing the intended path.
-A good plan takes the pressure off team leaders, offering a map of the terrain and a final word other than his or her own.
+A good plan takes the pressure off team leaders, offering a “map” of the terrain and a “final word” other than his or her own.
 Here are some recommendations from others in your field that may work for your organization.